 - 1. The textual name of the extension is "Require TLS". - 2.
 The EHLO keyword value associated with this extension is "REQUIRETLS". - 3.
-One MAIL FROM option is defined by this extension. - 4.
-One new SMTP status code is defined by this extension to convey an error condition resulting from failure of the client to send to a server not also supporting the REQUIRETLS extension.
+No additional SMTP verbs are defined by this extension. - 4.
+One optional parameter ("REQUIRETLS") is added to the MAIL FROM command by this extension.
+No value is associated with this parameter. - 5.
+The maximum length of a MAIL FROM command line is increased by 11 octets by the possible addition of a space and the REQUIRETLS keyword. - 6.
+One new SMTP status code is defined by this extension to convey an error condition resulting from failure of the client to send to a server not also supporting the REQUIRETLS extension. - 7.
+The REQUIRETLS extension is valid for message relay [RFC5321], submission [RFC6409], and the Local Mail Transfer Protocol (LMTP) [RFC2033] - 8.
+The ABNF syntax for the MAIL FROM parameter is as follows: